Special Edition: What is Franchising?

 Franchising has become one of the most popular ways to grow a business in the United States.
 Government research has been documenting franchising's growth since the 1970s.
 And it shows no signs of slowing down.

 Want proof in hard numbers?
 Consider that there are more than 2,500 franchise systems operating well over a half million franchise units in more than 75 industries in the U.S. That's about 3.2 percent of the total businesses.
-And this 3.2 percent of all businesses controls over 35 percent of all and service revenue in the U.S.
+And this 3.2 percent of all businesses controls over 35 percent of all retail and service revenue in the U.S.

 So what is franchising?
 It's a way of doing business that allows individuals to operate a business without being completely on their own.
 The franchise way offers the benefits of opening quickly, experiencing success more rapidly, developing a customer base faster, reducing risk and being more profitable.